How do luxury interiors created by Anita Lang, IMI Design, differ from the East Coast to the West Coast?

 MATERIALS AND PALETTE

-For the Manhattan Beach client, she selected organic materials and natural woods to bring the energy of nature.
+For the Manhattan Beach interior design project, she selected organic materials and natural woods to bring the energy of nature.
 “Natural materials with truth to the surroundings were appropriate in that space; think of sand, driftwood and water,” she says.
 Connection from indoor to outdoor is important to the design, such as the cerused white fir ceiling, which is used on the interiors and patios.
 “We’re using a limestone for flooring and slab work; it feels like the sand of the beach.
 I’m keeping things very open with architectural massing in raked white plaster and rifted oak for a natural environment,” says Lang, who also emphasized the use of locally-sourced materials when possible for a relationship to the local vernacular and a more environmentally friendly approach.

 Lang’s Manhattan client has a different feel altogether.
 This design includes more contrived and man-made materials—New York is the concrete jungle of high-rise construction and paved streets.
 She selected more curated, high-end artwork, objets d’art, and accessories with harder finishes and metals.
 “As New York is a major, global city, the selections are curated from around the world.
 My Manhattan design is architecturally detailed elements with much consideration of millwork and moldings, fireplace facades, complicated built-ins; it has more sophisticated layering taking into account the history of the city with references to Regency and Art Deco inspiration.”

-As for colors, Lang uses the tool of contrast and harmony to steer the design towards the desired goal.
+As for colors, Lang uses the tool of contrast and harmony to steer the luxurious interior design process toward the desired goal.
 “If you like a Zen feel you go for harmony.
 If you want to make a bold statement, use the design principle of contrast,” she says.
 In the beach house, the goal was to create an atmosphere that is harmonious, soothing and calming.
 There, soft cerused light oak is blended with white ivory stone.
 The blended neutral backgrounds keep the flow of the interior space calm and subdued with interest through textures and materials.

 YOU MAY ALSO LIKE: INTUITIVE AND INSPIRING SPACES WITH IMI DESIGN

-Lang’s goal with the Manhattan penthouse highlights deliberate contrast, using a palette with black cabinetry and white marble on dark French oak floors to create drama.
+Lang’s goal with the interior design of the Manhattan penthouse highlights deliberate contrast, using a palette with black cabinetry and white marble on dark French oak floors to create drama.
 The vibrant colors of New York are loud and bold—yellow taxi cabs, red lights, steely buildings, vibrant signage and black streets.
 And no color is more Manhattan than black, so I have mixed this throughout the home often with off-white, brass, aged oak floors, and historical patterned tiles.
 “When you think of New York City, it is full of movement and energy.
 The materials have the character and strength to raise to this vernacular.”

 GLOBALLY INSPIRED FURNISHINGS